SkylineCommunications/dataminer-docs/connector-help/connector_help/Grass_Valley_IQASI25.md

 # Grass Valley IQASI25

-This driver monitors the activity of the Grass Valley IQASI25 device, an ASI Switch.
+This connector monitors the activity of the Grass Valley IQASI25 device, an ASI Switch.

 ## About